kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 ### Pod Security Admission

-You can use PSA by applying label to `ingress-nginx` namespace as instructed by [Pod Security Admission](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/)
+You can use Pod Security Admission by applying labels to the `ingress-nginx` namespace as instructed by the [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels).

-For now, highest level can be <strong>enforced</strong> is `baseline`

 Example: